seud0nym/tch-gui-unhide/utilities/README.md

- -q             Quiet mode (i.e. no [w] on writing partition) -r             Reboot after last partition successfully restored -s             Skip check for changed partitions and always restore -U             Download the latest version of mtd-restore from GitHub
+ -q             Quiet mode (i.e. no [w] on writing partition) -r             Reboot after last partition successfully restored -s             Skip check for changed partitions and always restore -v             Skip verification of image checksum
-                  Do NOT specify any other parameters or options if doing a version upgrade.
+                  (if it exists i.e. if mtd-backup was NOT executed with the -s option) -U             Download the latest version of mtd-restore from GitHub Do NOT specify any other parameters or options if doing a version upgrade.
 Parameters: